 Another important factor is the number it sleeps.
 The number of people that a rental sleeps is a huge determining factor on how much money you can make.
 If a property has limited rooms, you can improvise by adding a pull-out couch or even bunk beds to a bonus room.
 The sweet spot property has the amenities, the beds, and then it has to have a "Wow Factor".

 The "Wow Factor" is the reason why people love your property and want to take a vacation there.
 For instance, the Smoky Mountains has a great view or if you're just in a major city, it may be accessible to the subway, or have something there that people are really, really going to like.

 3. Renovate and Furnish

 Typically there are certain things that you need to accomplish in order to make a vacation rental more traveler friendly.
 You can win big by how you renovate and furnish your vacation home, so be sure to make it very homey and comfortable.
 Nice furniture, wall decor, and basic essentials a traveler would need like pots and pans, towels, and all of the little things, will help your guest feel right at home.

-This is by far the biggest difference between a normal, traditional investing arrangement versus a short-term rental.
-You’re going to have to pay to get it furnished, and this can be $10,000, $15,000, or even $20,000.
-This will be more difficult for those that are cash challenged because you can’t typically borrow money on furnishing unless you get a credit card with high interest rates.
+This is by far the biggest difference between a normal, traditional investing arrangement versus a short-term vacation rental.
+You're going to have to pay to get it furnished, and this can be $10,000, $15,000, or even $20,000.
+This will be more difficult for those that are cash challenged because you can't typically borrow money on furnishings unless you get a credit card with high interest rates.